kwonus/NUPhone/NUPhone.md

 I was rightly impressed with her response.
 Given her insight, let's also consider the value proposition of using phonemes for sounds-alike searching.
 We will not only look for ways ways to speed up similarity processing, but we will consciencely seek a design that provides a broader spectrum of results with high fidelity.

-This academic paper provides a great summary of how phoneme embeddings and similarity measurements can be rolled-up into whole-token comparisons:
+This academic paper describes how phoneme embeddings and similarity measurements can be rolled-up into whole-token comparisons:

 https://arxiv.org/pdf/2109.14796.pdf   [<u>Phonetic Word Embeddings</u>, Rahul Sharma et al]